PataphysicalSociety/soupault.app/site/index.md

 ```

 But you can also _pipe_ element content through an external program and insert the output back.
-Run code examples through your favorite syntax highlighter, automatically check if they compile—there are many possibilities.
+Run code examples through your favorite syntax highlighter, automatically check if they compile — there are many possibilities.

 This is how this website highlights source code in `<pre>` and `<code>` tags
 with Andre Simon's [highlight](http://www.andre-simon.de/doku/highlight/en/highlight.php):